Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 0 hours team development

-She was operating like a $25K solopreneur while running a $52K business that needed team infrastructure to reach $80K.
+She was operating like a $25K solopreneur while running a $52K business that needed team infrastructure to reach $80K, a classic ceiling where your time allocation maintains current revenue but blocks the next revenue stage.

-Weekly time audit revealed fragmentation:
+Weekly time audit (fragmentation)

 18 hours client delivery